Dual Randomized Smoothing: Beyond Global Noise Variance: Certification with Locally Constant Noise Variance

 The proof follows by applying union bound to upper bound the failure probability.
 The detailed proof is deferred to \cref{app:proof-of-adaptive-RS-probabilistic}.
 Note that \cref{thm:adaptive-RS-probabilistic} does not assume independence between the two failure events, and therefore remains valid even when the two failure events are correlated, e.g., correlated noise samples may be used in two certifications.

-\textbf{Comparison with Prior Work.} Although not explicitly formalized, the idea of using a locally constant $\sigma$ has been explored in prior work \citep{wang2021pretrain, alfarra2022data}. \citet{wang2021pretrain} partition $\gX$ into a collection of $\ell_2$ balls, referred to as robust regions, and assign a constant $\sigma$ to each region.
+\textbf{Comparison with Prior Works.} Although not explicitly formalized, the idea of using a locally constant $\sigma$ has been explored in prior work \citep{wang2021pretrain, alfarra2022data}. \citet{wang2021pretrain} partition $\gX$ into a collection of $\ell_2$ balls, referred to as robust regions, and assign a constant $\sigma$ to each region.
 These regions are allocated and stored at test time, which prevents parallel inference and leads to dependence on the prior test cases.
 Similar strategies are adopted by \citet{alfarra2022data}.
 Beyond formalization and rigorous proof, \cref{thm:adaptive-RS-deterministic} further improves by eliminating the need for test-time memorization and instead ensuring local constancy through certifying $\sigma(\vx)$, which can be any learned model or hand-crafted function.

 Separately, \citet{sukenik2022intriguing} also study RS with input-dependent $\sigma(\vx)$ and show that proofs based on Neyman-Pearson lemma cannot allow reasonably flexible $\sigma(\vx)$.
 We circumvent this limitation by leveraging a proof based on Lipschitz continuity, similar to \citet{SalmanLRZZBY19,jeong2024multi}, which enables much greater flexibility in defining $\sigma(\vx)$.
-Note that our result does not restrict the behavior of $\sigma(\vx)$ outside the certified region, which can be arbitrarily complex.
-We provide a comparison table of prior works in \cref{tab:related_work}.
+Note that our result does not restrict the behavior of $\sigma(\vx)$ outside the certified region, which can be arbitrarily complex. \cref{tab:related_work} summarizes the difference between this work and prior works.

 Despite these advantanges, \cref{thm:adaptive-RS-probabilistic} introduces a confidence penalty of $\beta$ to account for the probabilistic guarantee of $\sigma(\vx)$ being locally constant.
 This cost is inevitable when using any certification method that is not deterministic.
 However, in practice, we find that this cost is negligible when using RS to certify $\sigma(\vx)$.
 We list a few numerical examples under different configurations in \cref{tab:beta_cost} in \cref{app:deferred-tables-figures}, confirming that $\beta$ has minimal impact on the certified radius.